hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - AU Core Requesters **SHALL** accept the Organization resource without error if `Organization.name` is present and containing any valid value.

 ##### Must Support - Complex Elements
-Complex elements are composed of primitive and/or other complex elements.
-Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.
+Complex elements are composed of primitive and other complex elements.
+Elements may have additional rules defined in the profile that also apply, e.g. invariants.
+Coded elements ([CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept), [Coding](https://hl7.org/fhir/R4/datatypes.html#Coding), and [code](https://hl7.org/fhir/R4/datatypes.html#code) datatypes) have additional rules defined by the [terminology binding](https://hl7.org/fhir/R4/terminologies.html#strength) in the profile.

 If a complex element is labelled as *Must Support*:
 - AU Core Responders **SHALL** correctly populate the element with at least one of the sub-element values if the value is known.